b-k/Noras_book_group/README.md

 directly link this with her labor v work distinction, though they seem parallel.

+#### 16 The instruments of work and the division of labor

+p 124: the big problem now that we have robots to do all production is that consumption must still be done by one person. "the solution seems to be ... that a chair or a table is now consumed as rapidly as a dress and a dress used up almost as quickly as food."

 #### 17 A consumers' society

+BK: largely a blog entry; could be skipped without loss of continuity.

 On lying (aka fabrication) requiring an element of freedom:
 "'the belief that a slave is unable to tell the truth except on the rack' (Barrow, op cit